brclar15/thesis/notes/bibliography.md

   * pg.
 101 - pg.
 106, plus select early chapters possibly for background on early epic poetry
   * says the Cypria starts with Aphrodite's birth, brief discussion of Aristole's use of the Epic Cycle, nothing else new or noteable

+## ILL Material ##
+- Elena Walter-Karydi, Myths, Texts, Images Homeric Epics and Ancient Greek Art (Center for Odyssean Studies 2009)
+  * "The Best of Homer'.
+Homeric Texts, Performances and Images in the Hellenistic World and beyond.
+The Contribution of Inscriptions by Angelos Chaniotis
+    * significane of Homeric Epics in Hellenistic period, examples, interplay of text and images: possibility of illuminated paypri, Ambrosian Iliad, mentions Tabluae, one Homeric Bowl with commentary, oi poloi knew the homeric poems in a less complete sense
+ * Michael James Squire, Toying with Homer in Words and Pictures: The Tabulae Iliacae and the Aesthetics of Play

 ## Online Journals ##
 - Several articles in @Classics Journal Reflecting on the Greek Epic Cycle," (CHS 2010) [CHS](http://chs.harvard.edu/wa/pageR?tn=ArticleWrapper&bdc=12&mn=3232)